Acknowledgements

 You can perform arithmetic operations on the whole list.

 This takes the difference between corresponding elements in the lists.
-The
+The lists must be of equal length.

 You can apply mathematical functions to whole lists.